 Student-athletes who fail to complete the required credits to maintain their eligibility may attend summer school or complete on-line courses in order to accumulate the appropriate hours; however, students must have prior approval of the DC Registrar before taking course work at colleges other than DC.
 In addition, only credits earning a "C" or higher grade are eligible to be accepted as transfer credit.
 Transferable grades from courses taken at other colleges do not affect the overall DC grade point average of a student-athlete.
-In order to be eligible to compete in NCAA intercollegiate athletics, a student-athlete must have completed while in residence at DC the following minimum number of credit hours by the end of the following full-time semesters of attendance at DC:
+In order to be eligible to compete in NAIA intercollegiate athletics, a student-athlete must have completed while in residence at DC the following minimum number of credit hours by the end of the following full-time semesters of attendance at DC:

-Semester One: No minimum required
+Semester One:

-Semester Two: At least 24 hours of credit earned Semester Four: At least 24 hours of credit earned Semester Five: At least 48 hours of credit earned Semester Six: At least 72 hours of credit earned Semester Seven: At least 72 hours of credit earned Semester Eight: At least 96 hours of credit earned At least 96 hours of credit earned At least 96 hours of credit earned
+Semester Two:

+At least 9 hours of credit earned

+At least 24 hours of credit earned

+At least 24 hours of credit earned

+At least 24 hours of credit earned

+At least 48 hours of credit earned

+At least 48 hours of credit earned

+At least 48 hours of credit earned

+At least 72 hours of credit earned

+At least 72 hours of credit earned

+At least 72 hours of credit earned